Adam Wingard

 Adam Wingard (/ˈwɪŋgɑːrd/ WING-gard; born December 3, 1982) is an American filmmaker.
-He has served as a director, producer, screenwriter, editor, cinematographer, actor, and composer on numerous projects.
+He has served as a film director, producer, screenwriter, editor, cinematographer, actor, and composer on numerous American films.

-Following an early career as a member of the mumblecore movement, he became notable for his works in the horror and action genres, especially the films You're Next (2011), and The Guest (2014), and the bigger budget franchise films Blair Witch (2016), Death Note (2017), and Godzilla vs. Kong (2021).
+Following an early career as a member of the mumblecore movement, he became notable for his works in the horror and action genres, especially the films You're Next (2011), and The Guest (2014), and the bigger budget franchise films Blair Witch (2016), Death Note (2017), Godzilla vs. Kong (2021), and its sequel Godzilla x Kong: The New Empire (2024).

-Life and career
+Early life

 Wingard was born in Oak Ridge, Tennessee and graduated from Full Sail University in 2002.

+Career

 His first feature, the horror comedy Home Sick, starring Bill Moseley and Tiffany Shepis, was a stepping stone to his second feature, the psychotropic ghost story horror film Pop Skull.
 Made on a total budget of $2,000, Pop Skull had its international premiere at the Rome Film Festival and its domestic premiere at the AFI Film Festival in 2007.
-A Horrible Way to Die (2010) and What Fun We Were Having (2011) followed.
+A Horrible Way to Die (2010) and What Fun We Were Having (2011) that followed.

-The romantic horror film A Horrible Way to Die premiered at the 2010 Toronto International Film Festival in the ‘Vanguard’ section and was acquired by Starz/Anchor Bay at the festival for a North American theatrical and home media release.
-What Fun We Were Having: 4 Stories About Date Rape is a 4-part anthology that had its premiere at the 2011 Fantastia Film Festival in Montreal where Wingard was honored by the festival with his own sidebar section: “Medicated Monsters – A Spotlight on Filmmaker Adam Wingard”.
+The romantic horror film A Horrible Way to Die premiered at the 2010 Toronto International Film Festival in the Vanguard section and was acquired by Starz/Anchor Bay at the festival for a North American theatrical and home media release.
+What Fun We Were Having: 4 Stories About Date Rape is a 4-part anthology that had its premiere at the 2011 Fantastia Film Festival in Montreal, Canada where Wingard was honored by the festival with his own sidebar section: “Medicated Monsters – A Spotlight on Filmmaker Adam Wingard”.

-In 2011, Wingard co-directed Autoerotic with mumblecore icon (and frequent actor in Wingard films) Joe Swanberg.
+In 2011, Wingard co-directed Autoerotic with the actor and filmmaker Joe Swanberg.
 He was selected to direct one chapter of The ABCs of Death, a 26-chapter horror comedy anthology for Drafthouse Films and Magnet.
 A solo directorial effort, You're Next, a home invasion slasher, premiered at the 2011 Toronto International Film Festival as part of the ‘Midnight Madness’ section.
-The film was acquired by Lionsgate and received a wide release in August 2013 to generally favorable reviews.
+The film was acquired by Lionsgate and received a wide release in August 2013 to favorable reviews.

+In 2013, Wingard offered the project Peter Jackson, director of the 2005 remake of King Kong and he had been interested in producing a sequel to the film, titled Skull Island, with Wingard as director and Simon Barrett writing it.
+Jackson had been impressed with Wingard's work in You're Next, and investigated a potential sequel.
+However, Universal Pictures rights abandoned due to acquired film rights to Warner Bros, which complicated a sequel to an unproduced movie.
+Wingard pivoted to offering a modern-day sequel, but ultimately nothing came of the proposal.